mrayyan2001/git-tutoiral/_Git & GitHub Full Course.md

 To start using Git in a project, you need to initialize a Git repository in the project directory.
 This creates a `.git` directory that stores all the version history and configuration files.

-`git init` -> initialize a Git repository in the current directory
+- `git init` -> initialize a Git repository in the current directory
+- `git rm .git/ -rf` -> remove the `.git` directory to uninitialize the repository

 ## Git Status